lepton9/vbdist/README.md

 ```

 ### Banning player combinations
 Ban player combinations using `!`.
-All the players with names on the same line are banned with the first player on the line.
+All the players with names on the same line are banned with the first player on
+the line.
+Use IDs if using a database; otherwise, use names.
 ```
-!name1 - name2
+!p1 - p2
-!name3 - name4 - name5
+!p3 - p4 - p5
 ```

 Using `?`, you can ban all the player combinations on the line.
-Every player on
-the line will be in different teams if possible.
+Every player on the line will be in different teams if possible.
 ```
-?name1 - name2 - name3
+?p1 - p2 - p3
 ```

 ### Forcing teammates
 You can force teammates to be on the same team using `+`.
 All the players connected are in the same team.
-Given `TEAM_SIZE` is the maximum amount of connected players.
+Given `TEAM_SIZE` is the maximum
+amount of connected players.
 ```
-+name6 - name7
++p6 - p7
-+name7 - name8
++p7 - p8
-+name9 - name10 - name11
++p9 - p10 - p11
 ```